php-fig/fig-standards/accepted/PSR-17-http-factory.md

      * Create a new stream from a string.
      *
      * The stream SHOULD be created with a temporary resource.
      *
+     * The stream MUST be created with the current position of the file read/write
+     * pointer at the beginning of the stream.
+     *
      * @param string $content String content with which to populate the stream.
      */